golangtutorial

 package main

-//go:embed migrations/*sql
+//go:embed migrations/*.sql

 var MigrationsFS embed.FS